sveltejs/svelte/documentation/docs/03-template-syntax/03-each.md

 {#each expression as name, index (key)}...{/each}
 ```

-If a _key_ expression is provided — which must uniquely identify each iterated item — Svelte will compare old and new reactive items having the same key (instead of the same index) to determine state changes.
+If a _key_ expression is provided — which must uniquely identify each iterated item — Svelte will determine changes in state of reactive items based on key instead of index.
 This is useful when the positions of items change, e.g. when modifying the length of an array.
 The key can be any object, but strings and numbers are recommended since they allow identity to persist when the objects themselves change.

 ```svelte
 {#each items as item (item.id)}